 Optimize heating and air conditioning

-The air conditioning and heating unit in your house can use up to one-half of total home energy consumption.
+The air conditioning and heating unit in your house uses an estimated 40-50% of all energy costs.
 Cutting your energy use here, therefore, is one of the most effective ways to reduce your home’s ecological footprint.

-- Get an energy audit and shave 5-30% percent off your energy bill just by plugging air leaks.
-Caulk and weatherstrip doors and windows, cover your air conditioner, shrink-wrap window glass, and install insulating shades to keep icy drafts out of your home in winter.
+- Get an energy audit and shave 5-30% percent off your energy bill.
+Simple fixes like caulk and weatherstrip doors and windows, cover your air conditioner, shrink-wrap window glass, and install insulating shades to keep icy drafts out of your home in winter.

 - Turn the thermostat or air conditioner down when you're away from the house.
 Programmable thermostats can store as many as six temperature settings per day, returning to pre-set schedules automatically.